lenasterg/ls-media-storage-info-multisite/readme.txt

 Text Domain: ls-media-storage-info-multisite
 Domain Path: /languages

-Displays the total and used storage space in the Media Library of each subsite in WordPress Multisite .
+Displays the total and used storage space in the Media Library of each subsite in WordPress Multisite.

 == Description ==
 The **LS Media Storage Info for Multisite** plugin displays the used and available storage space in the Media Library of each subsite in WordPress Multisite .